apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 and continue to create other tables rather than failing the schema creation.
 By default, the tables will have a schema prefix of "prod.".
+When no option or '-help' ('-h' for short) is provided, the command usage is printed. and continue to create other tables rather than failing the schema creation.
 When no option or '-help' ('-h' for short) is provided, the command usage is printed.
+By default, the tables will have a schema prefix of "prod."

 #### Enabling Timeline Service v.2
 Following are the basic configurations to start Timeline service v.2: